hamzahraihan/aissist-app/README.md

 - Openai
 - Gemini

 AIssist have more than 5 AI models.
 Currently AIssist use Cloudflare Worker AI with image ai models to generate image for free but limited.
-AIssist too get help by AI SDK from vercel to make a fast text generator.
+AIssist using AI SDK from vercel to make a fast text generator.

 ## Description